Unit testing is a method used to verify that individual parts of your code

 tests are executed, providing immediate feedback on the code's functionality.
 This systematic

-testing approach helps catch bugs early, maintain code quality, and ensure that new changes
+testing approach helps catch bugs early, maintain code quality, and ensure new changes

 do not break existing functionality.